ClementTsang/mtime-travel/README.md

 is undesirable is pulling a project via git in CI, as that will alter the mtime values and therefore normally trigger a rebuild, even if you may already have cached the build artifacts from a prior CI run.

+This is archived for now as of 2026-06-12, as it is basically feature complete for its original use case.

 ## Installation

 You can install mtime-travel via `cargo`: